discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <Grid>
 <GridItem sm="12">
 ### Rotation Adjustments
-The Opener above takes around 15s and <Skill name="Continuum Split"/> has 70s Cooldown with permanent <Boon name="Alacrity"/>.
+The Opener above takes around 15s and <Skill name="Continuum Split"/> has 70s cooldown with permanent <Boon name="Alacrity"/>.

 Now it is up to you to figure out how many usages you can get at a certain fractal encounter and which phases would even be long enough to recommend using it.

-Oftentimes you won't even have access to all the skills that got used in the Opener above, or maybe you still gonna have Cooldown on your Weapon-Swap.
+Oftentimes you won't even have access to all the skills that got used in the opener above, or maybe you still gonna have cooldown on your Weapon-Swap.

 Based on that, another approach could be to by-pass phases with low ressources by duplicating the few options you've got.